 Our audit and finance committee is currently comprised of Ms. Richstone and Messrs.
 Otten and Howe, with Ms. Richstone acting as chair.
 Each member of the audit and finance committee is an audit committee financial expert, as defined under the rules of the Securities and Exchange Commission (the "SEC") implementing Section 407 of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act").
 The principal responsibilities and functions of our audit and finance committee are to (i) oversee the reliability of our financial reporting, the effectiveness of our internal control over financial reporting, and the independence of our internal and external auditors and audit functions and (ii) oversee the capital structure of our company and assist our board of directors in assuring that appropriate capital is available for operations and strategic initiatives.
-In carrying out its accounting and financial reporting oversight responsibilities and functions, our audit and finance committee, among other things, oversees and interacts with our independent auditors regarding the auditors' engagement and/or dismissal, duties, compensation, qualifications and performance; reviews and discusses with our independent auditors the scope of audits and our accounting principles, policies and practices; reviews and discusses our audit and finance committee also is directly responsible for the appointment, compensation, retention and oversight of our independent auditors.
-Our audit and finance committee meets the requirements for independence under the current rules of the Nasdaq Capital Market and the SEC.
+In carrying out its accounting and financial reporting oversight responsibilities and functions, our audit and finance committee, among other things, oversees and interacts with our independent auditors regarding the auditors' engagement and/or dismissal, duties, compensation, qualifications and performance; reviews and discusses with our independent auditors the scope of audits and our accounting principles, policies and practices; reviews and discusses our audited annual financial statements with our independent auditors and management; and reviews and approves or ratifies (if appropriate) related party transactions.
+Our audit and finance committee also is directly responsible for the appointment, compensation, retention and oversight of our independent auditors.
+Our audit and finance committee met four times in fiscal 2021.
+Each member of our audit and finance committee meets the requirements for independence under the current rules of the Nasdaq Capital Market and the SEC.

 Our compensation committee is currently comprised of Ms. Richstone and Messrs.
 Otten and Williamson, with Mr. Williamson acting as chair.
-The principal functions of our compensation committee include (i) administering our incentive compensation plans; (ii) establishing performance criteria for, and evaluating the performance of, our executive officers (including, in the absence of a lead director, our CEO); (iii) annually setting the salary and other compensation for our executive officers; (iv) overseeing the company's response to the outcome of our shareholders' advisory votes on our executive compensation plans and the compensation paid to our non-employee directors; (vi) annually reviewing the compensation committee's current practices, procedures and controls in order to develop, maintain and implement equity compensation compliance procedures; (vii) providing our board of directors with an annual report on our compliance with our procedures, policies, and guidelines for issuing equity awards; and (viii) reviewing and approving all disclosures in our SEC filings, including our annual proxy statement, concerning our equity compensation plans and executive and director compensation matters.
-In addition, members of our compensation committee are required to receive periodic training concerning our operative equity compensation plans and compensation committee are required to receive periodic training concerning our operative equity compensation plans and compensation procedures, as well as general best practices for executive compensation.
+The principal functions of our compensation committee include (i) administering our incentive compensation plans; (ii) establishing performance criteria for, and evaluating the performance of, our executive officers (including, in the absence of a lead director, our CEO); (iii) annually setting the salary and other compensation for our executive officers; (iv) overseeing the company's response to the outcome of our shareholders' advisory votes on our executive compensation; (v) annually reviewing the compensation paid to our non-employee directors; (vi) annually reviewing the compensation committee's charter, our equity compensation plans and the compensation committee's current practices, procedures and controls in order to develop, maintain and implement equity compensation compliance procedures; (vii) providing our board of directors with an annual report on our compliance with our procedures, policies, and guidelines for issuing equity awards; and (viii) reviewing and approving all disclosures in our SEC filings, including our annual proxy statement, concerning our equity compensation plans and executive and director compensation matters.
+In addition, members of our compensation committee are required to receive periodic training concerning our operative equity compensation plans and compensation procedures, as well as general best practices for executive compensation.
 Our compensation committee met four times in fiscal 2021.
 Each member of our compensation committee meets the requirements for independence under the current Nasdaq Capital Market and SEC rules.
 Our compensation committee did not engage the services of a compensation consultant to determine executive compensation for either of fiscal 2021 or fiscal 2022.
 In general, the compensation committee has determined to engage an independent compensation consultant only if relevant factors or circumstances change significantly.